pha4ge/pipeline-resources/docs/pipeline-standards.md

     - Adding max duration for commitments to maintain (2  years)
 - 2024-02-11:
     - Adding descriptions of meeting and verifying proposed standards
+- 2024-03-11:
+    - Focus shift from proposed standards for bioinformatics software to best practices for bioinformatics pipelines
 </details>

 ## Overview